-Figure 6 Construction of risk model (A)Sankey diagram of clinical characteristics in different risk groups based on the cancer genome atlas lung adenocarcinoma cohort.(B)Survival status was inversely associated with the risk score,patients in the high-risk group and low-risk group tended to express different candidate genes.(C)Patients with high-risk scores had worse OS.(p<0.001).(D)Kaplan–Meier curves for the GSE72094.(p<0.001).(E)ROC curve of the risk model(AUC,1-year=0.743;3-year=0.735;5-year =0.719).(F)ROC curve of the GSE72094(AUC,1-year=0.721;3-year=0.710;5-year =0.678).
+Figure 6 Construction of risk model.
+A: Sankey diagram of clinical characteristics in different risk groups based on the cancer genome atlas lung adenocarcinoma cohort.
+B: Survival was inversely associated with the risk score, and patients in the high-risk group and low-risk group tended to express different candidate genes.
+C: Patients with high-risk scores had worse overall survival (p<0.001).
+D: Kaplan–Meier curves for the GSE72094 cohort from the Gene Expression Omnibus database according to risk group (p<0.001).
+E: Receiver operating characteristics curve for the risk model.
+F: Receiver operating characteristics curve for the GSE72094 cohort.

 Figure 7